Cervical Radiculopathy and Myelopathy

 Electromyogram and nerve conduction studies can be used to localize peripheral nerve damage, however these studies are often operator-dependent and is unpleasant for many patients.
 This test should be used only to answer a specific question about treatment, and certainly not to rule-out cervical pathology.
 EMG/NCV is useful when trying to determine the extent of peripheral nerve involvement in patients with cervical myelopathy.

 No specific lab findings exist for myelopathy or radiculopathy.

 Cervical spine stenosis, though often asymptomatic, is quite common in the general population and correlates with age, as degenerative changes of aging (spondylosis) is the most common cause of stenosis.
 An estimated 5% of the general adult population, 7% of those over 50 years of age, and 9% of those over 70 years of age have cervical stenosis.

 The exact proportion of people with asymptomatic cord compression that will go on to develop symptoms is not known.
 A prospective study of 199 people with cord compression seen on an MRI obtained because of neck pain or radiculopathy yet who did not show signs of myelopathy found that about 25% developed myelopathy within 2 years.

-As a degenerative condition, cervical myelopathy has an increasing prevalence with age.
-Both sexes are affected equally, although males usually have earlier onset of symptoms (50s in men vs 60s in women).
+Because degenerative change is often the cause of cervical myelopathy, this condition has an increasing prevalence with age.
+Both sexes are affected equally by cervical myelopathy, although males usually have earlier onset of symptoms (50s in men vs 60s in women).
 Myelopathy is responsible for approximately 4 hospitalizations per 100,000 people per year in the US.